nuxt/nuxt/examples/vuex-store/README.md

 ## Action `nuxtServerInit`

-If you define the action `nuxtServerInit` in your store, nuxt.js will call it with the context, it can be useful when having some data on the server you want to give to the client-side, for example, the authenticated user:
+If we define the action `nuxtServerInit` in our store, Nuxt.js will call it with the context.
+It can be useful when having some data on the server we want to give directly to the client-side, for example, the authenticated user:
 ```js
 // store/index.js
 actions: {